What Is Tracheal Collapse?

-Tracheal collapse is a chronic, progressive disease which involves obstruction of airway.
+Tracheal collapse is a chronic, progressive disease that involves obstruction of the airway.
 The trachea, windpipe, is a tube that is supported by C shaped cartilage.
-Occasionally, the cartilage ring weakens and begins to collapse making the dog to cough and/or hard time breathing.
-Tracheal Collapse is most common in small breeds and toy breeds, especially Toy Poodles over the age of five.
+Occasionally, the cartilage ring weakens and begins to collapse making the dog cough and/or hard time breathing.

 What are the symptoms?

-Although it depends of the severity of the collapse, the dog will have a honking cough.
-Other symptoms include difficulty breathing, gagging while eating or drinking, and in severe cases blush tinge to the gums and tongue.
+Although it depends on the severity of the collapse, the dog will have a honking cough.
+Other symptoms include difficulty breathing, gagging while eating or drinking, and in severe cases bluish tinge to the gums and tongue.

 How can Tracheal Collapse Treated?

 Most cases of tracheal collapse are treated with cough suppressants, bronchodilators, corticosteroids, and/or antibiotics.
-It’s important to suppress the coughing, because coughing irritates the throat, which leads to more coughing.
+It’s important to suppress the coughing because coughing irritates the throat, which leads to more coughing.
 If the dog is overweight, weight loss helps to breathe easier.
-Although treatment doesn’t cure the disease, a study released in 1994 shows that 71 percent of dogs treated medically showed a good long-term response.
+Although treatment doesn’t cure the disease, over 70%1 of dogs respond well to medical treatment of of more than 12 months.

-It is recommended that the dog is in a smoke free environment and free of other environmental pollutants.
-Dogs with a collapsing tracheal should not wear a collar, but should only wear a choke free harness.
-It is discourage to wear anything around their neck that might pressure the dogs’ tracheal.
+It is recommended that the dog is in a smoke-free environment and free of other environmental pollutants.
+Dogs with a collapsing tracheal should not wear a collar, particularly dogs who have a tendency to pull.
+It is discouraged to wear anything around their neck that might pressure the dogs’ tracheal.
+Rather, a choke-free harness should be considered, like Gooby's patented Comfort X series of harnesses.